divnix/nix-book/src/ch04-00-derivations.md

 Many of the `fetch*` utilities in nixpkgs and nix's builtins will create FODs.

-### Evaluated Derivations
+### Input-Addressed Derivations

-Evaluation derivations are generally what are referred to when the term derivation is used.
+Input-Addressed derivations are generally what are referred to when the term derivation is used.
 These derivations are defined by all of the dependencies, build phases, and flags present during a build.
 Nix captures all of the variables which constitute a derivation and uses a cryptographic hash to give each derivation a unique name.

+`stdenv.mkDerivation` and related `build*` helpers will create an input-addressed derivation.

 ### Content-Addressable Derivations (CA Derivations)

-**NOTE:** This derivation type is still in an experimental state.
-And care should be given to enabling content-addressable derivation on a machine.

-TODO: Add section on CA derivations
+NOTE**: CA Derivations are still considered experimental at the time of writing

+Content-Addressable (CA) derivations are a hybrid of both FOD and IA derivations.
+The problem which CA derivations are rebuilds.
+In the IA derivation model, a patch to openssl will cause most user applications to rebuild since that derivation was affected in any manner.
+Under CA derivations, eventually nix will be able to determine that the derivation which was realized before the openssl patch is the same as the derivation after the patch was applied with only store paths being changed.
+This can be viewed as an "early cutoff" for the new derivation, all downstream packages can be re-used as the effect of the openssl patch is no a runtime influence.

+CA derivations are an opt-in feature, but don't require the user to alter their existing workflows.